sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

     a unique sequence of branches from the entry of the function or method to its exit.

+*Function and Method Coverage*

+    The *Function and Method Coverage* software
+    metric measures whether each function or method has been invoked. php-code-coverage only considers a function or method as covered when all of its executable lines are covered.

+*Class and Trait Coverage*

+    The *Class and Trait Coverage* software metric measures whether each method of a class or trait is covered. php-code-coverage only considers a class or trait as covered when all of its methods are covered.

 *Change Risk Anti-Patterns (CRAP) Index*

     The *Change Risk Anti-Patterns (CRAP) Index* is